Royals come back to edge Tigers

-The Royals got three straight hits in the bottom of the eighth to score two runs and claim a 3-2 victory over the visiting Detroit Tigers in the first game of a three-game series.
+The Kansas City Royals got three consecutive hits in the eighth inning to score two runs and claim a 3-2 victory over the visiting Detroit Tigers in the opener of a three-game series.

 Scott Barlow (2-2) picked up the win with a scoreless eighth inning.
-Ian Kennedy picked up his fifth save in seven chances.
+Ian Kennedy picked up his fifth save in seven chances, striking out two in a perfect ninth inning.

 The Tigers wasted a great effort from Spencer Turnbull, who scattered four hits over six scoreless innings.
 He walked two and struck out five.
-It was only the third start (out of 14) that Turnbull had not allowed a run.
+It was only the third start out of 14 this year in which Turnbull did not allow an earned run.

 Jakob Junis also had a quality start for Kansas City.
 He allowed just two runs on five hits with five strikeouts and no walks in seven innings.

 Nicholas Castellanos hit his 100th career home run, a two-out shot in the first, to give the Tigers a 1-0 lead.
-The shot was a no-doubter, traveling 427 feet to left center.
+The homer was a no-doubter, traveling 427 feet to left center.

 Junis continues to struggle in the first inning, giving up a run in the frame for the ninth time in 14 starts.
 His ERA in those first innings is 8.36, compared to 4.71 in the other innings.